MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p5/readme.md

 #### 1. Creating video
 Video is created using <FILE> that simply creates model, loads weights and then procesess video.
 Each frame is scaled down to model size - 480x300 and then predictions are rescaled to original image.
 A little bit like in U networks.
+I added time of processing each frame and its number to "debug" my solution.

 #### 2. Final video